wooorm/babel-plugin-undebug/readme.md

 ### `babelPluginUndebug`

 Plugin to remove `debug` from code.
-See [its documentation][babel-plugins] on how to use Babel plugins.
+See [Babel’s documentation][babel-plugins] on how to use Babel plugins.

 ## Syntax tree

 This package operates on the Babel (JavaScript) AST.

-*   Looks for ESM (`import`) and CJS (`require`) loading `'debug'`
+*   looks for ESM (`import`) and CJS (`require`) loading `'debug'`
-*   Looks for code calling that function and assigning it, whether `createDebug` (`const createDebug = require('debug'), d = createDebug('math')`) or direct use
+*   looks for code calling that function and assigning it, whether `createDebug` (`const createDebug = require('debug'), d = createDebug('math')`) or direct use
     (`const d = require('debug')('math')`)
-*   Looks for calls of those assigned identifiers and remove whole debug calls, so side effects (`d(value++)`) will be dropped
+*   looks for calls of those assigned identifiers and remove whole debug calls, so side effects (`d(value++)`) will be dropped

 ## Types

 This package is fully typed with [TypeScript][].
-There are no extra exported types.
+It exports no additional types.

 ## Compatibility

 This package is at least compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+As of now, that is Node.js 14.14+ and 16.0+.
 It also works in Deno and modern browsers.

 ## Security